cygnus775/fake-news-prediction/readme.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running by following these steps.

 ### Prerequisites